starcitizen-lug/knowledge-base/wiki/Home.md

 > - Requires standard Wine 9.4+ or Proton GE 9-13+ runner
 >   - Recent Wine versions can be easily installed from the Kron4ek runner source in the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
 > - If using standard Wine, requires the latest git release of winetricks for the powershell patches.
 Update your prefix path in the following commands and run:
->   - run `WINEPREFIX=$HOME/Games/star-citizen winetricks --self-update` to update winetricks
+>   - Run `WINEPREFIX=$HOME/Games/star-citizen winetricks --self-update` to update winetricks
 >   - Run `WINEPREFIX=$HOME/Games/star-citizen winetricks powershell` to install powershell
 > - If using standard Wine, CLI mode must be enabled in Lutris
 >   - Right click the game -> Configure -> System options -> Toggle on advanced options -> CLI mode